cb-rollout/rollout-javascript-example/README.md

 # Goal
-This is an example on how [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/)  can be integrated in your plain JavaScript code.
-(Plain means: without using a modern JS Frameworks such as REACT,NodeJS, AngualrJS etc.)
+This is an example of how [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/)  can be integrated into your plain JavaScript code.
+(Plain means: without using modern JS Frameworks such as REACT, NodeJS, AngualrJS etc.)

-The [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/) integration code can be adopted by using NodeJS and browserify to bake a single javascript file which can be executed in a standalone webbrowser
+The [CloudBees Rollout](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/) integration code can be adopted by using NodeJS and browserify to bake a single javascript file which can be executed in a standalone web browser

-By doing this the instruction from [CloudBees Rollout Client Side JavaScript SDK ](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/javascript-sdk) was followed.
+By doing this the instruction from [CloudBees Rollout Client-Side JavaScript SDK ](https://docs.cloudbees.com/docs/cloudbees-rollout/latest/getting-started-guide/javascript-sdk) was followed

-Other integration aproaches are suported by Rollout (such as REACT f.e , see Rollout docu)
+Other integration approaches are supported by Rollout (such as REACT f.e , see Rollout docu)

 This simple  [JavaScript  Example](default.rollout-integration.js) demonstrates different behaviors of the index.html page depending on how the related feature flag "enableFeatureJavaScript" in Rollout is adjusted  (true or false (or killed) )

-The samples in the [default.rollout-integration.js](default.rollout-integration.js) and [index.html](index.html)  illustrates how the Rollout gluecode (which is CommonJS/AMD conform) can be integrated in your custom JS code.
+The samples in the [default.rollout-integration.js](default.rollout-integration.js) and [index.html](index.html)  illustrates how the Rollout glue code (which is CommonJS/AMD confirm) can be integrated into your custom JS code.
-With the help of NodeJS, npm and browserify we can call a working rollout feature flag example on a local index.html at the end.
+With the help of NodeJS, pm, and browserify we can call a working rollout feature flag example on a local index.html at the end.

 ## Run and test it!

 * [Register to Rollout](https://app.rollout.io/) and get your [ROLLOUT_APP_KEY](https://app.rollout.io/) for the application you have created there.
-* Follow the prequiremnts below and bake your ROLLOUT_APP_KEY  in a rollout-integration-bundle.js file
+* Follow the requirements below and bake your ROLLOUT_APP_KEY  in a rollout-integration-bundle.js file
-* Login to rollout UI, search and switch the `enableFeatureJavaScript` experiment from true to false .
-Create an Rollout account and a experiement with the enableFeatureJavaScript if not allready done.
+* Login to rollout UI, search and switch the `enableFeatureJavaScript` experiment from true to false.
+Create a Rollout account and an experiment with the enableFeatureJavaScript if not already done.
 * Reload the index.html in your browser to see:
-  * *true*:  the JavaScript "Quadrat" function is registered as an event listener to the ui elements.
-You  are able click and test the enabled JavaScript behavior (defined in the Quadrat function).
+  * *true*:  the JavaScript "Quadrat" function is registered as an event listener to the UI elements.
+You are able to click and test the enabled JavaScript behavior (defined in the Quadrat function).
-  * *false*: the JavaScript "Quadrat" function will not be registered as an event listener .
-The UI has not JavaAScript to execute for the UI elements
+  * *false*: the JavaScript "Quadrat" function will not be registered as an event listener.
+The UI has not javascript to execute for the UI elements

- See the `function Quadrat() ` in [default.rollout-integration.js](default.rollout-integration.js) to get an understanding of this "Quadrat" function.
+ See the `function Quadrat() ` in [default.rollout-integration.js](default.rollout-integration.js) to get an understanding of this "Quadrat" function. .

 # Pre requirements